 Emerging technologies

-Technological advances in aminogram analysis, such as the integration of artificial intelligence, make it possible to process complex data more quickly and offer tailor-made solutions for manufacturers and consumers.
+Technological advances in aminogram analysis, such as the integration of artificial intelligence, make it possible to process complex data more quickly and to offer tailor-made solutions for manufacturers and consumers.

 7. Examples of aminogram analyses

 Amino acid composition: Chickpeas are a legume rich in plant-based protein, providing approximately 20 grams of protein per 100 grams.
 However, their amino acid profile reveals a relative deficiency in methionine, an essential sulfur-containing amino acid.
-This information is crucial to understanding that, while they are an excellent plant-based source of protein, chickpeas must be combined with methionine-rich grains (such as rice) to provide a complete amino acid profile.
+This information is crucial to understanding that, while chickpeas are an excellent plant-based source of protein, they must be combined with methionine-rich grains (such as rice) to provide a complete amino acid profile.

 Practical applications

-Formulation of a food supplement for athletes
+Formulation of a dietary supplement for athletes

-Adjusting animal feed: example of poultry
+Adjusting animal feed: the example of poultry

 Meeting the needs of vulnerable populations: the elderly and children